natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

   - Instance RAM size should be less than 150 GB
   - works for many OSs, instance families, AMIs, ondemand, reserved, and spot instances.
   - Not supported for bare metal instances
-  - An instance cant be hibernated for more than 60 days
+  - An instance cant be hibernated for no more than 60 days
+  #### How to set up Hibernate on an instance?
+   1. Create your instance
+   2. Go to advanced setting and check Hibernate Behavior > enable
+   3. Then go back up to Storage Options > Advanced > encrypt the root volume > select the default KMS key to encrypt
+   4. Make sure the size of the volume can hold the tier you are using.
+You can check the tier size if you scroll up to Instance Type
+   5. Once your instance is up and running you can hibernate the instance if needed